Is your business insolvent?

 we have never had a professional conduct issue or negligence claim

-Our customers said
+Our clients said

 We asked Ben to help us with a very difficult situation we found ourselves in 5 years ago.
 We had been defrauded by our ex-son-in-law to whom we had previously entrusted the management of a private pension and our savings.
 It was a painful experience, financially and emotionally.